AcoAlexDev/GetFromGit-for-Godot/README.md

 GetFromGitNode.toggle_debug_printing(false)
 ```

-License
+### License
-This project is licensed under the MIT License (2025).
-See the https://choosealicense.com/licenses/mit/ for details.
+This project is licensed under the MIT License.
+See the LICENSE.md for details.

-Contributing
+### Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to open an issue or submit a pull request.